Kavithma-Thushal/Spring-Core/README.md

 ### Getting Started

-Explore the various modules and resources available in this repository to kickstart your development journey with Spring Framework.
+Explore the various modules and resources available in this repository to kickstart your development journey with Spring Core.
 Whether you're a seasoned developer or just getting started, there's something here for everyone.

 Happy coding.....! 😉